aptos-foundation/AIPs/aips/aip-61.md

    3. Enable users to easily-access their blockchain account from any device

 2. **Security:**
-   1. OIDB accounts should be as secure as OIDC accounts
+   1. Keyless accounts should be as secure as their underlying OIDC account (see discussion [here](#compromised-oidc-account))
-   2. OIDB accounts should be recoverable if the managing applications disappears (see alternative recovery paths discussion below)
+   2. Keyless accounts should be recoverable if the managing applications disappears (see alternative recovery paths discussion below)

 3. **Privacy**:
-   1. OIDB accounts and their associated transactions should **not** leak any information about the user’s OIDC account (e.g., a Google user’s email address or their OAuth `sub` identifier).
+   1. Keyless accounts and their associated transactions should **not** leak any information about the user’s OIDC account (e.g., a Google user’s email address or their OAuth `sub` identifier).
    2. The OIDC provider (e.g., Google) should not be able to track the user’s transaction activity.
-   3. OIDB blockchain accounts for the same user but with different managing applications should not be linkable on chain.
+   3. Keyless accounts for the same user but with different managing applications should not be linkable on chain.
-4. **Efficiency**: Transactions for OIDB accounts should be efficient to create by wallets/dapps (< 1 second) and efficient to validate by Aptos validators (< 2 milliseconds).
+4. **Efficiency**: Transactions for keyless accounts should be efficient to create by wallets/dapps (< 1 second) and efficient to validate by Aptos validators (< 2 milliseconds).
 5. **Censorship-resistance:** Aptos validators should not be able to give preferential treatment to OpenID transactions based on the identity of the managing application or user.
-6. **Decentralization**: OIDB accounts should not require the existence of parties that can never be decentralized.
+6. **Decentralization**: Keyless accounts should not require the existence of parties that can never be decentralized.

 ### Background